-The client had an existing template-based website on Wix, but needed expert help in customizing it.
+The client had an existing template-based website on Wix, but needed expert help in customizing it, using her own photos.

 The client was thrilled with the results.
 The site loads more than twice as fast as before, is fully responsive, attractive, and much more adequately represents the client’s business.

 This was a proof-of-concept for creating an interactive calendar presented in a novel and informative way.
 The calendar would need to show the current date, have an interactive feature that would relate it to traditional Native American—derived

 moons (E.g. Harvest moon, Hunter’s moon, etc.).
 Lunations, the period from one new moon to the next should be artfully indicated.
 An additional goal was to abandon the usual month-based layout for something more reqular.

 I decided to present the year as 13 rows of four weeks, pointing out the weeks with four stripes of a lighter background color for the weekdays.
 The lunations are shown by a different hue, and individual dates show grow darker or lighter

 within that color as they approach the full moon or new moon respectively.
 Month names are shown at the beginning and end of each row.
 The current day is highlighted in white, and clicking on any day presents a popup with information